nishimweprince/complaints/complaints-be/README.md

 # Citizen Complaints and Engagement System - Backend

 This is the backend service for the Citizen Complaints and Engagement System, built with Node.js, Express, TypeScript, and TypeORM.
 The system provides a robust API for managing citizen complaints, with AI-powered ticket routing and comprehensive audit logging.
+This is a sub-project of the Citizen Complaints and Engagement System.

 ## Key Features